nedbat/coveragepy/doc/cmd.rst

 HTML Annotation
 ---------------

-Coverage can show you your source code, annotated for which lines were executed, and which were not.
+Coverage can annotate your source code for which lines were executed and which were not.
 The -b flag creates an HTML report similar to the -r summary, but as an HTML file.
 Each module name links to the source file decorated to show the status of each line.